 - Impingement: An impingement occurs when a rotator cuff muscle swells and cramps the space between the arm and shoulder bones, causing pinching.
 Muscle strain, other overuse injuries, and bone spurs are common causes of swelling.

-A less common injury, a rotator cuff tear occurs when a rotator cuff tendon or muscle is torn.
-“There are many degrees of a tear, most of which do not require surgery,” Jannenga says.
-“The depth, or thickness, of the tear, as well as the muscles affected, determines the degree of the tear.”
+- Tear: A less common injury, a rotator cuff tear occurs when a rotator cuff tendon or muscle is torn.
+Most tears will not require surgery.

 Repetitive, overhead motions can wear down the rotator cuff muscles and are thus a common cause of injury.
 This is why athletes such as baseball pitchers frequently have shoulder issues.
 A traumatic injury, such as falling onto your arm, can also cause injury.
 Regardless of how it happens, the risk of a rotator cuff tear increases as we age and the wear on our bodies accumulates.

-Jannenga suggests using the “RICE” method immediately following an injury: rest, ice, compression, and elevation work together to reduce pain and swelling.
-Once swelling has gone down and moving your arm is no longer painful, exercises such as the following can help you heal and prevent issues such as “frozen shoulder” or range of motion loss.
+Try using the “RICE” method immediately following an injury: Rest, ice, compression, and elevation work together to reduce pain and swelling.
+Once swelling has gone down and your arm is no longer painful to move, certain exercises can help you heal and prevent issues such as “frozen shoulder” or loss of range of motion.
+These exercises include:

-Jannenga recommends using a light dumbbell or resistance band for many repetitions.
+If you are comfortable adding weight to these exercises, try using a light dumbbell or resistance band for repetitions.
 If you do not have a light dumbbell, try using a can of soup.

 - Warm up your muscles by standing in an open doorway and spreading your arms out to the side.